 In cases of typical exposure to natural forms of marijuana, symptoms resolve with time and some pets require support with intravenous fluids and monitoring in the hospital.
 In these cases, symptoms improve within 6-12 hours.

 However, when THC is involved, there is much more risk.
 THC is lipophilic so it binds well in fat.
-This means the marijuana edibles such as butters, oils, etc. contain higher doses of THC and cause more severe and prolonged symptoms, lasting up to 5 days and requiring prolonged hospitalization.
+This means that marijuana edibles such as butters, oils, etc. contain higher doses of THC and cause more severe and prolonged symptoms, lasting up to 5 days and requiring prolonged hospitalization.
 Because of the lipophilic nature of THC, more pronounced exposure can be treated with IV lipids but these do have the risk of causing pancreatitis (inflammation of the pancreas).

 Symptoms of ingestion may include vomiting, racing, or slowed heart rates, tremors, or seizures.
 Clinical signs also include: